miraland-labs/solarti-program-library/governance/README.md

 ### Token Governance account

-A token governance account allows a token account owner to setup governance over an SPL Token account.
+A token governance account allows a token account owner to setup governance over an Solarti Token account.
 The Governance program validates at creation time the current owner signed the transaction to create the governance and optionally can transfer the owner to the Governance account.
 Once setup the Token Governance allows participants to create Proposals to execute transfer instructions